mrradd/electric_meatball/README.md

         "model": "gpt-4o-mini", //Can be any ChatGPT model.
         "organization": "your-organization-name" //Your super cool organization's name.
     },
-    "promptFileName": "prompt.txt", //The name of the text file to read the prompt from.
+    "promptFileName": "userPrompt.txt", //The name of the text file to read the prompt from.
 Must be a text file, and in the project's root directory.
-    "responseAnswerFileName": "answerTextOnly.txt" //The name of the text file where answers will be appended to.
+    "responseAnswerFileName": "gptAnswers.txt" //The name of the text file where answers will be appended to.
 Must be a text file and in the project's root directory.
 }
 ```